 The PCM surveying methodology is detailed below :

-Select Mapping frequency: ELF was selected in order to ensure that the current and direction can be mapped.
+Select Mapping frequency: ELF was selected to ensure that the current and direction can be mapped.

 Connect the PCM Tx to the battery or ac power source.